jfseb/fdevstart/README.md

 * add accept to create account page.

-* describe X. Tell me about X
+* describe X. Tell me about X, done
+* todo: what is is X

 * add descriptions to the categories and domains.

-* add linsk to the FioriSAP model
+* add linsk to the FioriSAP model done

 * multivalued facts  make WebDynpro, factsheet categories modelled like this
 * multidomain facts